chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/generics/overview.md

 ```

 # Considerations
-- Generic methods can appear on both generic and nongeneric types.
+- Generic methods can appear on both generic and non-generic types.
 Just because a type is generic does not mean its methods are.
   - A method is generic only if it has its own list of type parameters.
 - Generic type safety is enforced at *compile time*.
 - [Generic collection]({{< ref "../../collections/generic" >}}) types generally perform better for storing and manipulating value types because they do not need to [box]({{< ref "../../fundamentals/boxing-and-unboxing/" >}}) the value types.